rackerlabs/genestack-blog/docs/blog/posts/2025-12-01-nvidia-gpu-setup.md

 *Running into issues?
 The most common problems are GRUB parameters not being applied (check `/proc/cmdline`), kernel module conflicts with nouveau (blacklist it in `/etc/modprobe.d/`), or mismatched driver versions.
 The NVIDIA forums and Rackspace support are both excellent resources when you hit the weird edge cases.*

 For more information about GPU-enabled compute on Rackspace OpenStack Flex, see the [Genestack documentation](https://docs.rackspacecloud.com/) or contact your Rackspace account team.

+Are you ready to begin clouding?
 [Sign-up](https://cart.rackspace.com/en/cloud/openstack-flex/account) for Rackspace OpenStack today.